What can America expect as supply chain issues leave the auto industry stuck in park?

 Mark Thompson, PhD

-Mark Thompson, PhD, dean of the Hull College of Business, is an economist in business conditions, risk analysis, energy and health care.
+Mark Thompson, PhD, professor in Hull College of Business, is an economist in business conditions, risk analysis, energy and health care.

 EconomicsEnergyHealthcare IndustryRisk Analysis